UWSysLab/diamond/apps/pyscrabble/README.md

 5. The registration dialog does not disappear after successfully creating an account, due to a bug.
 Click the "Cancel" button to exit the registration dialog.
 6. You can now use your username and password to log into PyScrabble running on Diamond.

+# Work still to be done on PyScrabble
+The only work that really needs to be done on the Diamond version of PyScrabble is to add callbacks to all of the read/write transactions to re-run them if they abort.
+Aborts should be very rare in practice, though, since the app handles concurrency control during the game, and the only points of contention are in joining games and creating new games.
+As long as you're not running PyScrabble at scales where multiple players doing these actions simultaneously is likely, the game should work fine without the retry callbacks.

+There may also be a few features from `pyscrabble-hatchet` that still have not been ported to `pyscrabble-hatchet-diamond` (such as some game statistics and options).
+Niel believes that the port is virtually complete, and that any features that were not ported would not significantly change the LoC of the Diamond version if they were added.